Anthony Giddens: Living in a high opportunity, high risk society

 Giddens sees the pace and global scope of such revolution as unprecedented in human history and we are probably only in its early stages.
 Many see the Digital Revolution as primarily producing endless diversity and as acting to dissolve pre-existing institutions and modes of life.
 Giddens emphasises that from its beginnings it has been bound up with power and large-scale structures too.
 It is deeply bound up with American global power and has physical form, depending as it does upon global satellite systems and systems, underground cables and concentrations of supercomputers.
 GPS has its origins in super-power rivalry between the United States and what was then the Soviet Union.
 The digital universe is also funded by mass advertising and expresses the dominance of large corporations in the world economy.

 The Digital Revolution forms an important part of Giddens's recent preoccupation with the emergence of the high opportunity, high risk society.
 For example, the advent of such revolution promises fundamental advances in core areas of medicine.
 New threats and problems abound, both in our everyday lives and in the larger institutions of our societies.
 Scientists can communicate with one-another in a direct way across the world.
 The overlap of supercomputers and genetics means that genetic structures can be decoded instantaneously, promising huge advances in conquering major diseases.
 Medical practice is likely to be transformed through remote monitoring and other digital innovations.
 At the same time, the overlap of the Digital Revolution with criminality, violence and war is pervasive and dangerous.
 Military drones are just one example of the continuing involvement of the Digital Revolution with war.

-Emerging developments in artificial intelligence look likely to propel these changes into a new phase of social transformation, whose outlines at present remain hazy, but which look certain to be quite profound.
-Supercomputers are becoming more and more powerful in terms of their capacity to handle immense amounts of data while quantum computers, with even greater processing capacity, loom on the horizon.
-At the same time, deep learning—artificial neural networks capable of innovative thinking—is fast advancing.
-A world-wide debate is going on about how far artificial intelligence can match, or even surpass, human intellectual capabilities.
-Artificial intelligence and geopolitics, Giddens says, are converging all over again "as the circle of change comes back to its point of origin".
-In the meantime, China is pouring resources into the further development of artificial intelligence and currently possesses the world's most advanced supercomputer.
+Emerging developments in artificial intelligence are contributing to a new phase of technological and social change, although the longer-term implications remain uncertain.
+Supercomputers are becoming increasingly powerful in their capacity to process large amounts of data, while quantum computers are being developed with the potential for greater processing capabilities inc certain applications.
+At the same time, deep learning—based on artificial neural networks, continues to advance.
+A worldwide debate is taking place over the extent to which artificial intelligence may match or surpass human intellectual capabilities.
+Artificial intelligence and geopolitics, Giddens says, are converging once again "as the circle of change comes back to its point of origin".
+In the meantime, China is investing significant resources in the further development of artificial intelligence and has developed some of the world's most advanced supercomputer.